 The eye drops take about 15 minutes to have an effect, and your vision becomes blurry.
 This is normal, and the effects of the drops can last between two to six hours.
 You won’t be able to drive home, so bring someone to drive you or arrange for other transportation.

 Contact Our Metro-Detroit Diabetic Eye Doctors

-If you have been diagnosed with diabetes and believe you are experiencing eye complications related to diabetes, Normandy Optical offers annual diabetic eye examinations in the Metro-Detroit area.
+If you have been diagnosed with diabetes and believe you are experiencing eye complications related to diabetes, Normandy Optical offers annual diabetic eye examinations.
 Not only can our diabetic eye specialists assess your vision, but we can also guide you through the vision-related aspects of your diabetes management efforts.

 Our knowledgeable eye doctors are experienced in detecting and treating a wide range of ocular diseases and are passionate about staying up to date on the latest treatment options.
 When you choose Normandy Optical for diabetic eye care, you can be confident that your vision is in good hands.
 Schedule a Diabetic Eye Examination Today